ghiscoding/slickgrid-universal/README.md

 To get going with this monorepo, you will need to clone the repo and then follow the steps below

 1. Install npm packages with Yarn
-This lib uses Yarn workspaces and so you need to use Yarn to install packages
+This lib uses Yarn Workspaces and so you need to use Yarn to install all packages
 ```bash
 yarn install
 ```